Contact Centre Future Trends: 2023 and Beyond

 Continued hybrid and remote working

-As with most workspaces, contact centres have seen a considerable increase in home and hybrid working since the outset of the pandemic.
-Although there were inevitably some initial difficulties, contact centres have on the whole largely been able to thrive in this context, which looks increasingly likely to become the norm.
+As with most workspaces, contact centres have seen a considerable increase in home and hybrid working since the pandemic.
+Although there were inevitably some initial difficulties, contact centres have on the whole been able to thrive in this structure, which looks set to become the norm.

-However, it’s worth noting that, as hybrid and remote working continues, contact centre managers and team leaders will increasingly need to deploy and rely upon new tools and technology to ensure they can:
+But it’s worth noting that as hybrid and remote working continues, contact centre managers and team leaders will need to deploy and rely on new tools and technology to make sure they can:

 Fortunately, the latest trends in technology are making this much more achievable, which takes us into the next trend on our list.